-- Warm-up by walking 5-10 minutes to get your muscles ready for the exercise program. - Remember to stretch in a slow and controlled manner and avoid rapid motions. - Perform each stretch until you experience a "tolerable discomfort" in the muscle; adjust the stretch to your comfort. - Try to hold the position for 30 seconds. - Slowly return to the original starting position. - Take a deep breath and relax for 5 seconds between between repetitions. - Cool-down 5-10 minutes of icing or slow walking to finish the workout.
+- Warm-up by walking 5-10 minutes to get your muscles ready for the exercise program. - Remember to stretch in a slow and controlled manner and avoid rapid motions. - Perform each stretch until you experience a "tolerable discomfort" in the muscle; adjust the stretch to your comfort. - Try to hold the position for 10-30 seconds (as indicated for each exercise). - Slowly return to the original starting position. - Take a deep breath and relax for 5 seconds between between repetitions. - Cool-down 5-10 minutes of icing or slow walking to finish the workout.